Richard D. James Album

-Richard D. James Album is a studio album by the British electronic music artist and producer Richard D. James under the alias of Aphex Twin.
+Richard D. James Album is a studio album by the British electronic music artist and producer Aphex Twin.
 It was released on 4 November 1996 through Warp Records.
 It was composed by James on his Macintosh computer, and took longer to complete than his previous albums.
 It features fast breakbeats and intricate drum programming which draw from jungle and drum and bass.
-James' drum loops are paired with lush string arrangements, and ambient melodies reminiscent of his earlier work, as well as modulated vocals from James.
+James' percussion is paired with lush string arrangements, and ambient melodies reminiscent of his earlier work, as well as modulated vocals from James.

 Richard D. James Album entered the Dance Albums Chart at No. 7, and reached No. 62 on the Albums Chart.
 In the US it charted at No. 20 on Billboards Top Heatseekers Albums chart.
 It had sold over 100,000 units by 1997, making it Warp's most commercially successful release at the time.
 It received critical acclaim, with much of the praise going to its production.
 It has since been described as one of the best albums of 1996 and the 1990s overall by music critics.

 Background and production

 James's experimentation with faster breakbeats was inspired by Luke Vibert.

 In 1995, Richard James released the two Hangable Auto Bulb EPs under his AFX moniker, experimenting with exaggerated rhythms inspired by drum and bass in a style that came to be called "drill 'n' bass".
 This faster style of drum programming was inspired by James' friend Luke Vibert, also known as Plug.
 James stated that while he worked with triplets and complicated beats in the past, that Vibert "got me into doing it a faster pace.
 He gave me the spark to do it faster, but now I'm trying to take it to all extremes".
 This rapid, computer-based approach would become the dominant style of James's work through the end of the decade.
 In the following year, James released the Aphex Twin EP Girl/Boy.

 James has stated that most of the album was composed on his Macintosh computer and that the album took longer to create than any of his previous albums.
 Describing his approach to drum programming, he stated that "sometimes I just hit the keyboard in a way I'd like the rhythm of the tracks to sound.
 Then I'll spend four hours moving all the notes where I want them to go."
 Some tracks on the album include James' vocals modulated on a computer; in "To Cure a Weakling Child", James manipulated his voice to sound like a child giving a lecture about their arms and legs.
 For the orchestral arrangements on the album, James bought a violin at a car boot sale.
-He taught himself to play a note from the instrument by placing it on a table, playing a note and sampling the note.
+He used the instrument by placing it on a table, playing a note, and sampling the note.